Jennifer Garner Gets Emotional While Testifying About Child Poverty

 Garner was invited to speak on behalf of the Save the Children charity, of which she serves as a trustee and ambassador.
 She has traveled all over the U.S. to see the effects of poverty on children and their families and has visited Washington several times to speak on behalf of the group.

 "I make a point to try and get out and do as many site visits as possible," she said.
 "Mothers come up to me and say, 'Can you help get my child into these programs?
-Can you just nudge us up in the weight list?
+Can you just nudge us up in the wait list?
 Is there anything you could do?'"

 "The thought that I would have to go back to these mothers and say, 'Well, no, there is nothing I can do...'
 These families know what it is to have this intervention and they know what they're losing when it's gone and I'll have to answer to it, so that is what matters to me, selfishly, sir," Garner said with a sad smile, her voice cracking with emotion.